DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 1 - Beginning the Campaign/Character Creation.md

 ***Developments.*** When the player first experiences the haunted battlefield north of Berez in **Act V, Arc T: Baba Lysaga's Revenge** or **Act V, Arc W: The Ladies of the Fanes**, the banner flaps in the wind, which echoes with the sound of war-drums.

-If the player shows the banner to the revenant at Tser Falls in [[Arc C - Into the Valley]], Sir Godfrey Gwilym or Sir Vladimir Horngaard in **Act IV, Arc O: The Beacon of Argynvostholt**, or Kasimir Velikov in either **Act V, Arc U: The Amber Temple** or **Act IV, Arc M: Strahd's Enemy**, its appearance is met with revulsion and bitter disgust.
+If the player shows the banner to the revenant at Tser Falls in [[Act I - Into the Mists/Arc C - Into the Valley]], Sir Godfrey Gwilym or Sir Vladimir Horngaard in **Act IV, Arc O: The Beacon of Argynvostholt**, or Kasimir Velikov in either **Act V, Arc U: The Amber Temple** or **Act IV, Arc M: Strahd's Enemy**, its appearance is met with revulsion and bitter disgust.

 If the player shows the banner to Strahd, he regards it with fond thoughtfulness, but declines to elaborate on its significance.
 If the player shows the banner to Dr. Rudolph van Richten in **Arc M: Strahd's Enemy** or any Vistani, they immediately recognize it as the heraldry of Castle Ravenloft.
 ## Faith—The Sunrise Medallion